jcfieldsdev/warcraft2-map-editor/README.md

 Currently implemented functionality:

 - Viewing maps and saving maps as an image.
-- Modifying and saving map and player properties and unit and upgrade data.
+- Modifying and saving map and player properties and unit, upgrade, and restriction data.

 Still unimplemented:

 - Unit placement.
 - Terrain manipulation.
-- Editing restriction data (i.e., restricting units, upgrades, and abilities).

 Based on the [pud specification](https://gitlab.com/jcfields/warcraft2-map-editor/blob/master/pudspec.txt) created by Daniel Lemberg and contributors.